Dr Nini Fang (DPsych(Edin), MBACP(Accred), FHEA)

 Background

-Nini is a Scholar of the British Psychoanalytic Council (BPC).
-She sits on the Executive Board for the Association for Psychosocial Studies (APS), the Editorial Board for New Associations (British Psychoanalytic Council).
-She is also one of the Associate Directors for the Centre of Creative-Relational Inquiry (UoE).
-She is also involved in research networks such as Association for the Psychoanalysis of Culture and Society (APCS), the Higher Education Research Group (HERG, UoE) and the research network Race.Ed (UoE).
+I am a Scholar of the British Psychoanalytic Council (BPC) and hold positions on the Executive Board for the Association for Psychosocial Studies (APS), the Editorial Boards for New Associations (British Psychoanalytic Council), and Psychoanalysis, Culture & Society.
+I actively participate in various research networks, including the Association for the Psychoanalysis of Culture and Society (APCS), the Higher Education Research Group (HERG) at the University of Edinburgh, and the research network Race.Ed (UoE).

 Professional memberships / Research Networks